When dance class gets boring …

 Provide Time for Peer Feedback

-Providing time and space for safe socialization for our students is so important in these pandemic times.
+Providing time and space for safe socialization is important for our students’ emotional health and overall well-being.
 Peer feedback allows for students to connect with one another in a way that is productive and educational.
 When students observe and critique their peers, they develop important skills in analysis, critical thinking, and communication.
 I like to incorporate peer feedback after the students have been working on an exercise for a while, and I’ve already given the feedback I want to see a few times.
 This gives them a set of expectations to ground their own feedback in – they know what to look for in their partners’ dancing.
 Sometimes a correction will “click” for students when a classmate tells them what they need to work, even if I have been saying the same thing over and over!
 A bonus: Sometimes students give really unique feedback, or express things in ways I wouldn’t have thought of.
 I often find myself learning from them!
 That being said, I always walk around and listen in on feedback discussions so that I can intervene if necessary.

 Encourage Creativity and Play